tophatsilk/tophat-silk/docs/developerManual/Introduction.md

 - spago 0.20

 ### Linux installation script
-For linux (debian distros) we provide an installation script which will install all the required software (GHC, npm, cabal, zlib1g-dev, stack, hpack, purescript, and spago).
+For linux (debian derivatives) we provide an installation script which will install all the required software (GHC, npm, cabal, zlib1g-dev, stack, hpack, purescript, and spago).
 The script was tested on Ubuntu 22.04, but should work with all debian derivatives.
 You may find the installation script [here](../install/install-stable-0.1.7.sh).
 The installation requires sudo rights.
 Please install it from the within the directory in which you downloaded the script into, with:
 ```console